AmigaPorts/ACE/docs/installing/compiler.md

 experience strange errors.

-Be sure there are no spaces before `&&` or one of `rm -rf` may get an empty arg and destroy your HDD. :)
+Be sure there are no spaces before `&&` or one of `rm -rf` may get an empty arg and destroy your HDD contents. :)

 ## Prebuilt VBCC for Windows